 - In List All Modes, select the setting that includes 1920 by 1080, 60 Hertz, then select OK.

 Nothing beats viewing in HDR, but its both combination of both Software and Hardware to experience it.
-If you are planning for a lot of HDR content, make sure to check with the minimum requirement for HDR we shared in the start.
+If you are planning for a lot of HDR content, make sure to check with the minimum requirement for HDR we shared at the start.

 - Tags: Display